 "Yeah, I guess."
 Faith was suddenly tired of sparring with them.
 "Why are you here?"

 Dawn looked at Spike and shook her head solemnly.
 He nodded back as if arguing with her.

 Spike's voice was soft in her ear.
 "We need your help."

 "What?
-You want me to stake you and take her back to Giles?"
-She leaned back.
-"Cuz the way he told it to me, the Council is wanting her back but bad.
-Papa Summers is not one of the initiated, and well he's wicked pissed that his baby has gone missing.
-I could make some major points if I were the one that brought her home.
+You want me to stake you and drag her back to Giles?"
+She leaned back. "'Cause the way he told it to me, the Council is wanting her back but bad.
+Papa Summers is not one of the initiated, and well he's wicked pissed that his baby's gone missing.
+I could make some major points if I was the one who brought her home.
 In fact, they'd never need to know I killed you.
 That could just be for my own happy memories."
 She grinned.

 Dawn rose to leave but Spike pulled her back down.
 "I have to protect her.
 I promised.
 But I can't.
 Not during the day.
 And not when they're looking for her."